-Nine charts about knife crime in England and Wales
+What's going on with knife crime?

 The Crime Survey for England and Wales, which includes offences that aren't reported to police, indicates that overall levels of violence have fallen by 25% since 2013.

+However, the police-recorded statistics - which tend to pick up more "high harm" crimes- have indicated that the most serious violent crime is increasing.

-Last year, 19,243 people were cautioned, reprimanded or convicted for carrying a knife in England and Wales, most of whom were adults.
-But one in five, 4,148, was under the age of 18, the highest number for seven years.
+In the year to June this year, 20,113 people were cautioned, reprimanded or convicted for carrying a knife in England and Wales, most of whom were adults.
+But one in five, 4,291, was under the age of 18, the highest number for eight years.

 Knife crime tends to be more prevalent in large cities, particularly in London.

-Next highest were the West Midlands, with 56 knife offences per 100,000 population, and Yorkshire and the Humber, 52.
+Next highest was the West Midlands, with 65 knife offences per 100,000 population, and Yorkshire and the Humber, 54.

+The explanations for rising knife crime have ranged from police budget cuts, to gang violence and disputes between drug dealers.

-Among possible explanations for the recent increase in knife crime is a steep decline in the use by police of stop and search.
+Some have also cited the steep decline in the use by police of stop and search.

 The powers enable officers to search people on the street if they have reasonable grounds to suspect they may be carrying weapons, illegal drugs, stolen property or items to be used to commit a crime.
 People can also be searched without reasonable grounds if a senior officer believes there's a risk of serious violence in a particular area.

-From 2009 the number of stops has been falling across England and Wales, especially in London, primarily due to concerns that the measures unfairly targeted young black men, wasted police resources and were ineffective at catching criminals.
+From 2009, the number of stops has been falling across England and Wales, especially in London, primarily because of concerns that the measures unfairly targeted young black men, wasted police resources and were ineffective at catching criminals.

-Theresa May, as Home Secretary, led efforts to drive down the number of stops, but there's anecdotal evidence from police that young people are now more inclined to carry knives because of growing confidence they won't be stopped.
+Theresa May, as home secretary, led efforts to drive down the number of stops, but there's anecdotal evidence from police that young people are now more inclined to carry knives because of growing confidence they won't be stopped.

 The statistical basis for that is far from clear - but Scotland Yard and the mayor of London are now preparing to increase the use of stop and search again.

-The average prison term for those jailed for carrying a knife has gone up from almost five months to well over seven months, with 79% serving at least three months, compared with 51% 10 years ago.
+The average prison term for those jailed for carrying a knife has gone up from almost five months to well over seven months, with 81% serving at least three months, compared with 57% only 10 years ago.

 Sentences for all kinds of violent crime have been getting tougher, particularly for knife crime.
 The Ministry of Justice tracks the penalties imposed for those caught carrying knives and other offensive weapons in England and Wales.

-In 2017, 36% were jailed and a further 19% were given a suspended prison sentence, 55% in total.
-The figures for 2008, when the data was first compiled, were 18% and 8% respectively (26%).
-Over the same period, there's been a steady decline in the use of community sentences, and a sharp drop in cautions, from 33% to 12%.
+In the year ending June 2018, 33% were jailed and a further 16% were given a suspended prison sentence.
+The figures for 2008, when the data was first compiled, were 18% and 8% respectively.
+Over the same period, there's been a steady decline in the use of community sentences, and a sharp drop in cautions, from 34% to 15%.

-Public anxiety about knife crime, legislative changes and firmer guidance for judges and magistrates have led to the stiffer sentences, though offenders under 18 are still more likely to be cautioned than locked up.
+Public anxiety about knife crime, legislative changes and firmer guidance for judges and magistrates have led to the stiffer sentences, although offenders under 18 are still more likely to be cautioned than locked up.